Consumed with anxiety

 “Inhale.
 1-2-3.
 Exhale.
 1-2-3.”

 For the last decade I’ve experienced everything from mild to moderate anxiety, to full-blown panic, but never when flying – until now.

-That’s the tricky thing with consuming anxiety – and any mental disorder for that matter – sometimes there’s a circumstance that triggers it, but not always.
+That’s the tricky thing when you are consumed with anxiety – and any mental disorder for that matter – sometimes there’s a circumstance that triggers it, but not always.

-I couldn’t simply shake these anxious feelings as desperately as I wanted to.
-I couldn’t pretend I was okay.
+I couldn’t simply shake these anxious feelings as desperately as I wanted to and pretend I was okay.
 This felt all-consuming.
 If I didn’t deal with this consuming anxiety properly, I knew it would change into full-blown panic.

 Breathe through it

 So, one deep breath and prayer at a time, I pushed through it.
 The angst.
 Uneasiness.
 Discomfort.
 Shaking.
 Fear.

 My heart rate started slowing down and my mind started quieting.